timfox456/java-fsd/restaurant-frontend/README.md

  * The website should be responsive.
  * The website should have a carousel, a navbar, a CTA button, a grid, and a footer.
  * The website should have a contact form.
+ * The CTA (Call To Action) button's functionality can simply lead to another page on the site such as ordering, menu, or contact.
+(Preferably order or menu)
  * The source code should be pushed to your GitHub repositories.
 You need to document the steps and write the algorithms in the Google Docs.
  * The link of your GitHub repository is must.
 In order to track your task, you need to share the link of the repository.
 You can add a section in the Google Docs.
  * Document the step-by-step process involved in completing this task.